Arjan-W/ComputerGraphics/README.md

   - Mandelbrotset [Link](https://arjan-w.github.io/ComputerGraphics/Assignment_4/Mandelbrotset/Build/index.html)
     > Left click to zoom in, Right click to reset to original state

+- Assignment 5:
+  - Landschape_Generation - (Failed to create a WebGL build for Github)

 Note that all Project files only contain the 'Assets' and 'ProjectSettings' folders.
 Unity will automatically generate the other necessary files.